vectordotdev/vector/changelog.d/README.md

 The tool used to generate the changelog is [towncrier](https://towncrier.readthedocs.io/en/stable/markdown.html).

 The configuration file is `changelog.toml`.
-The changelog fragments are are located in `changelog.d/`.
+The changelog fragments are located in `changelog.d/`.

 ## Process